Tap the text to show or hide reading controls.

 — Shaaaaak!

-But as though it refused to allow even a brief exchange of words, the thing thrust its spear.
+But the thing wouldn’t allow us even that brief exchange of words, and it thrust its spear.

 — Klang!

-But Valerian, having appeared from somewhere, flicked it aside as casually as swatting a fly.
+Valerian, who had appeared from somewhere, flicked it aside as casually as swatting a fly.

 “Fond of laws, are you.
 The heir is me.”